-Before returning to WilmerHale, Ms. Moore served in the White House Counsel’s Office, where she advised on executive orders and litigation related to civil rights policy.
-In that role, she worked closely with officials at the Department of Justice and agency general counsels on policy, regulatory, and litigation matters related to the administration’s equity agenda.
+Ms. Moore previously served in the White House Counsel’s Office, where she advised on civil rights legal and policy matters.
+In that role, she worked closely with senior officials across federal government, including Department of Justice officials and agency general counsels.
+She also led preparation of multiple executive orders and provided legal advice on signature legislative priorities.

-Before that, Ms. Moore served as General Counsel to Kamala D. Harris on the US Senate Judiciary Committee, where she provided strategic advice on numerous high-profile judicial confirmation and oversight hearings.
-She advised on questions for public hearings; led policy proposals; and engaged with external stakeholders and media.
+Before that, Ms. Moore served on the US Senate Judiciary Committee, where she led preparation for judicial confirmation and oversight hearings.
+She advised on questions for public hearings, led policy proposals, and regularly engaged with external stakeholders and media.

 Insights & News